 You can connect to intramural teams through campus organizations, residence halls, sororities and fraternities, campus flyers and advertisements, and the Department of Intramurals.

-If you are not affiliated with a team, fill out the free agent form and attend the managers/captains meeting, where free agents will fill available roster spots.
+If you are not affiliated with a team, fill out the Free Agent Form and attend the managers/captains meeting, where free agents will fill available roster spots.

 How to enter a team

-- Go to the Intramural Events calendar.
+- Go to Intramural Sports.

 - Pay the entry fee by the posted deadline.